rugvedmanoorkar/cmpe255-spring22-final-project/README.md

 Feature Scaling is a technique of bringing down the values of all the independent features of our dataset on the same scale.
 We use StandardScaler from sklearn.preprocessing library to scale our feature vectors.

 ## Training and cross-validation
+We are running both the model SVM and Random Forest for training the model on feature vector of training dataset.
+We are using K-Fold where K=5 cross validation to ensure there is no overfitting.

 ## Testing
 Post training the model, we fit our trained model on test dataset.Using sklearn.metrics we calculated precision, recall, f1 score and accuracy score.

 ## Comparision between SVM and Random Forest Model
 1 - pneumonia
 0 - Normal

 ###  Confusion Matrix for SVM Model
 <img src="outputscreenshots/confusion_matrix_svm.png" width="500">